 Morning did come.
-Range knew he had to get out of his house so he showered and left.
+Range knew he had to get out of his house, so he showered and left.
 He wasn’t sure where he was going but he knew he didn’t want to be alone.
 Rain had been falling all night he noticed some area flooding.
-His foreman oils call if he was concerned for crops so Range didn’t worry.
+His foreman would call if he was concerned for crops so Range didn’t worry.

 Range didn’t want to think anymore.
 He needed food because it was nearly noon.
 He realized he had driven into Springdale.
 He was about an hour and a half from home.
 He stopped at a cafe and went in.
 There were about 10 other people dining.
 He took a corner booth and sat down.
 He look at the menu and order beef tips and coffee.
 The waitress was about mid 30s and seemed to know what she was doing.
 He listened to the chatter at other tables and knew this would not be his table at home.
 Sadness was creeping in again.
 He got his check and quickly left.
 He drove home with tears running down his face.
 He wondered what he was gonna do with his time now.
 He pulled his tuck in the garage .
 He sat for the longest time just not wanting to go back in the house.